-- All services: All hospitalizations, outpatient, professional, and long-term care claims and claim detail lines assigned to the trigger window are included. - Specific medications: Refer to section 4.4 for guidance.
+- All services: All hospitalizations, outpatient, and professional claims and claim detail lines assigned to the trigger window are included. - Specific medications: Refer to section 4.4 for guidance.

 Post-trigger window

 For this episode, claims and claim detail lines assigned to the post-trigger window are included if they are also assigned to one of the following types of services: